Lufu251/DungeonSweeper/README.md

 # DungeonSweeper
-This is a simple game that adds to the concept of the classic MineSweeper.
+This is a very simple Minesweeper clone for testing WebAssembely with Raylib

 * [Features](#features)
 * [Notes](#notes)